 Keep sipping fluids throughout the day (set reminders on your phone, use sticky notes as reminders, use apps that remind you to drink water etc.).

-Carry a bottle of water everywhere.
+Just like we carry our phones everywhere, carry a bottle of water everywhere.

 Have hydrating fruits and vegetables.

 If you feel dehydrated, try having as much water as you can or have an oral hydration solution at the earliest to avoid dehydrating further.

 As a preventive measure, drink more water if you suffer from vomiting or diarrhoea or are in a hot environment.